om-ai-lab/OmAgent/README.md

 |  **8**  |         POT         |      2025/1/7      | Doubao-lite-32k |       65.76       |         79.15         |                            0.0575                            | 52.36 | 0.0142 |
 |  **3**  |      ReAct-Pro*      |      2025/1/7      | Doubao-lite-32k |       81.58       |         85.60         |                            0.2513                            | 77.56 | 0.0446 |

-More Details in our new repo [open-agent-leaderboard](https://github.com/om-ai-lab/open-agent-leaderboard) and [Hugging Face space](https://huggingface.co/spaces/omlab/open-agent-leaderboard)
+More information can be found in our new repo [open-agent-leaderboard](https://github.com/om-ai-lab/open-agent-leaderboard) and [Hugging Face space](https://huggingface.co/spaces/omlab/open-agent-leaderboard)

 ## 💻 Documentation